This is what I hope to offer the world.

 Katherine Ellison is a Pulitzer-Prize winning investigative journalist, former foreign correspondent, writing consultant, author of four books, and mother of two sons.

-Katherine's writing has appeared in publications including Smithsonian, Time, Fortune, Working Mother, The Atlantic Monthly and Conservation in Practice.
-She is a member of the N. 24th non-fiction writers' group.
-Her consulting work has included speechwriting for executives at Google.org and Kleiner, Perkins, Caulfield & Byers, and editing and writing for the Packard Foundation, the Ford Foundation, The Nature Conservancy and Stanford University.
+Her writing has appeared in publications including Smithsonian, Time, Fortune, Working Mother, The Atlantic Monthly, and Conservation in Practice.
+She is a member of The Authors Guild and the N. 24th non-fiction writers' group.

 From 1987-99, Katherine was based first in Mexico and then in Rio de Janeiro as bureau chief for Knight Ridder Newspapers.
 She has also reported extensively from Central and South America, Asia and Africa.
 She has traveled underground with Eritrean guerrillas fighting the Ethiopian government, reported from the front lines of U.S.-backed wars in Central America, hunted for Nazis in Paraguay and Argentina and spent a week traveling with a band of Huichol Indians during their annual ceremonial peyote hunt in central Mexico.
 She has been taken hostage by Mexican peasants, arrested by Cuban police, tear-gassed in Panama, chased by killer bees and required to watch more World Cup events than she cares to remember.
 She now lives in the San Francisco, California, Bay Area, where life is somewhat calmer.